jamcgee/jamcgee.github.io/content/article/2025-02-14-ethernet-mii.md

 Many embedded <abbr>MAC</abbr>s do not provide `TX_ER`, let alone implement <abbr>LPI</abbr>.
 As a result, many PHYs will allow software to manually enter <abbr>LPI</abbr> through a management action.

-10Base-T does not transmit continuously so does not implement <abbr>LPI</abbr>.
+10Base-T does not transmit continuously so does not need to implement <abbr>LPI</abbr>.
 Instead, <abbr>EEE</abbr> introduced 10Base-Te, which reduces the transmit amplitude but is otherwise identical.
 As it can freely interop with traditional 10Base-T, it does not need to be negotiated and many PHYs will enable it by default.